Azure/azure-sdk-for-go/sdk/internal/perf/README.md

 // uploadTestRegister registers flags for the "UploadBlobTest" func uploadTestRegister() {
-	pflag.IntVar(&uploadTestOpts.size, "size", 10240, "Size in bytes of data to be transferred in upload or download tests.
+	flag.IntVar(&uploadTestOpts.size, "size", 10240, "Size in bytes of data to be transferred in upload or download tests.
 Default is 10240.")
 }

 func main() {